 The Dean of Students Office is just one of many units at the University of Michigan invested in student safety and violence prevention.
-And just one of the prevention programs they’re offering students this year is a three day self-defense class taught by IMPACT Chicago and co-sponsored by the U of M Alumnae Council.
+And just one of the prevention programs they offered students in 2014 was a three day self-defense class taught by IMPACT Chicago and co-sponsored by the U of M Alumnae Council.

 IMPACT Self-Defense of Chicago is a non-profit organization, committed to ending violence and building a non-violent world in which all people can live safely and with dignity.
 By teaching self-defense, they provide tools to help prevent, minimize, and stop violence.
 Read more about their programs.